umanitoba-cssa/constitution/Constitution.md

 4. Ensure appropriate reservation, organization, and signage for events that take place in the CSSA Lounge.
 5. Ensure that the CSSA lounge is a safe and inclusive space.
 6. Lead the CSSA lounge supervisors and work with council in appointing them.
+7. Call lounge supervisor meetings and delegate tasks to supervisors.
-7. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.
+8. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### Director of Student Affairs